Germanwings crash families must prepare for differing payouts

 Lufthansa CEO Carsten Spohr said on Wednesday that the airline would provide assistance to the families of those killed “for as long as help is needed”.

-Germany’s Allianz, which is coordinating the insurance response, said on Wednesday that all claims arising from the crash would be handled fully, fairly and as quickly as possible.
+Germany’s Allianz (ALVG.DE), which is coordinating the insurance response, said on Wednesday that all claims arising from the crash would be handled fully, fairly and as quickly as possible.

 The insurer’s preliminary estimate for the total cost of the crash is $300 million but it has said the figure could change as new information became available.